mfontani/sak/README.md

     --help    Shows this help page
     --show    Shows the rune character as well as its description

+### `runes` - Shows runes contained in the string arguments

+Synopsis: `runes ARGUMENT [ARGUMENT+]`

+Prints/describes the Unicode runes contained in each ARGUMENT.
+Uses the "fixed" rune descriptions for control characters, and supports font awesome runes as well.
+Useful to identify presence of combining characters.
+Accepts no options other than --help.

 ### `since` - Shows days, months etc between dates

 Synopsis: `since START_DATE [END_DATE|TODAY]`